You’re trying to fix something.

 How We See the System

-The MosaiQs Model shows how the different pieces of life connect to shape patterns and influence the paths our lives can take.
+The MosaiQs Model shows how different parts of life connect, how patterns form, and how those patterns influence the paths people take.

 You can’t change outcomes if you only look at outcomes.